iCliniq Logo

 Asymptomatic Infection:

-Among asymptomatic individuals, fecal excretion of norovirus is typical, especially in children.
-The cause of diarrhea due to norovirus infection in an asymptomatic individual can be misdiagnosed.
-Asymptomatic carriers resulted in consequence of transmitting the virus by fecal microbiota, and this was determined by stool samples obtained from asymptomatic donors who were not screened for norovirus infection.
+The most common excretion route for an asymptomatic individual is feces, and it is commonly noted in kids.
+The norovirus infection is very difficult to diagnose in the case of an asymptomatic individual, as this infection causes diarrhea, which is a common symptom for many infections.
+Asymptomatic carriers resulted in the consequence of transmitting the virus by fecal microbiota, and this was determined by stool samples obtained from asymptomatic donors who were not screened for norovirus infection.

 Symptomatic Infection: